PetrKryslUCSD/FinEtools.jl/docs/src/concepts/concepts.md

 It assumes that concrete  subtypes of the abstract field  have the following data, one row per entity:

 - `values::FMat{T}`: Array of the values of the degrees of freedom, one row  for each entity.
 All the arrays below have the same dimensions as this one.
 - `dofnums::FIntMat`: Array  of the numbers of the free degrees of freedom.
-If the degree of freedom is fixed (prescribed), the corresponding entry is zero.
+First the free degrees of freedom are numbered, then the fixed (prescribed) degrees of freedom.
 - `is_fixed::Matrix{Bool}`: Array of  Boolean flags,  `true` for fixed  (prescribed) degrees of freedom, `false` otherwise.
 - `fixed_values::FMat{T}`: Array  of the same size and type  as  `values`.
 Its entries are only relevant  for the fixed (prescribed)  degrees of freedom.
+- `nalldofs::FInt`:  the total number of all degrees of freedom.
 - `nfreedofs::FInt`:  the total number of free degrees of freedom.

 The methods defined for the abstract field  include: